jpt13653903/ALCHA/Wiki/MarkDown/Modules.md

 <center markdown>![Programming Model](https://sourceforge.net/p/alcha/doccode/ci/master/tree/Figures/ProgrammingModel.svg?format=raw)</center>

 The import statement is used to import a child module into a parent module.
 There are two forms, as shown below.
-In both forms, the objects defined within the child module are in their own name-space, but have direct access to objects in the parent module name-space.
+The first form imports the contents of "UART.alc" into the same name-space as the parent module, as if the file contents appeared in place of the `import` statement.
+The second form imports the contents of "Ethernet.alc" into the "Eth" name-space.
+It is illegal to import two modules into the same name within the same module.
+In both forms, the imported modules have direct access to objects in the parent module name-space.

     :::Python
     import "UART"
     import "Ethernet" as Eth

-In this example, the UART module is imported anonymously, whereas the Ethernet module is imported into the `Eth` name-space.
-Name-spaces are stored on a stack and the module being evaluated is always on top of the stack.
-Each anonymously imported module adds a level to the stack, whereas the name of a named import resides in the parent module name-space.
-It is illegal to import two modules into the same name within the same module.

 This name-space model allows the developer to define an environment in a parent module.
 This environment is visible to all child modules, without the need of ports or parameter passing.
 The target and pin definitions are examples of where this is useful.
-The developer might, for instance, define a `Round` function, which is used by child modules whenever signals must be rounded.
+As another example, the developer might, for instance, define a `Round` function, which is used by child modules whenever signals must be rounded.
 The rounding behaviour of the design can then be changed by simply modifying the behaviour of this `Round` function.

 Specifying the class instance, or name-space, can become tedious.
-Instead, the developer can temporarily push a name-space onto the name-space stack by means of a special syntax, as shown below.
+Instead, the developer can temporarily push a name-space onto the scope stack by means of a special syntax, as shown below.
 The `A.{` construct pushes the `A` name-space onto the stack, whereas the `B.{` construct pushes the `B` name-space.
 The closing curly braces pop the name-spaces from the stack.

     :::C++
     class S1{sig'8 r, g, b, a;}